chenchang001/NLP/README.md

 # NLP

-# 1. Bert as a service
+# 1. Bert as a multi-process service
+-- old version ---
 This is actually is something I did half a year ago.
 The original bert is a file based processor which read all input at the same time.
 However there is need that the input coming online, the data only available when the request arrives.
 So I revise bert program to make it could be a standby service to process online requests.

-bert_client() is the code for your own logic.
+-- current version ---
+Old version of mutli-thread doesn't have good performance in Python.
+So it is revised to multi-process as I need to run several bert model together.

 # 2. Compare XLNet with Bert
 Use XLNet on the sentimental analysis with same train/dev dateset.